 Collaboration agreements may not lead to development or commercialization of product candidates in the most efficient manner or at all.
-If a collaborator of ours were to be involved in a business combination, the continued pursuit and emphasis on our product development or commercialization program could be delayed, diminished or terminated.
+If a collaborator of ours were to be involved in a business combination or divestiture, the continued pursuit and emphasis on our product development or commercialization program could be delayed, diminished or terminated.

-If we are not able to establish collaborations, we may have to alter our development and commercialization plans.
+If we are not able to establish additional collaborations, we may have to alter our development and commercialization plans.

 Our drug development programs and the potential commercialization of our product candidates will require substantial additional cash to fund expenses.
-For some of our product candidates, we may decide to collaborate with pharmaceutical and biotechnology companies for the development and potential commercialization of those product candidates.
+While we have entered into a collaboration with AstraZeneca and the NCI to conduct a Phase 1/2 clinical trial of the combination of Lynparza and CRLX101 in patients with small cell lung cancer, we plan to seek further collaborations with pharmaceutical and biotechnology companies or institutions for the development and potential commercialization of CRLX101 or other product candidates.

 We face significant competition in seeking appropriate collaborators.
-Whether we reach a definitive agreement for a collaboration will depend, among other things, upon our assessment of the collaborator's resources and expertise, the terms and conditions of the proposed collaboration and the proposed collaborator's evaluation of a number of factors.
+Whether we reach a definitive agreement with a potential collaborator will depend, among other things, upon our assessment of the collaborator's resources and expertise, the terms and conditions of the proposed collaboration and the proposed collaborator's evaluation of a number of factors.
 Those factors may include the design or results of clinical trials, the likelihood of approval by the FDA or similar regulatory authorities outside the United States, the potential market for the subject product candidate, the costs and complexities of manufacturing and delivering such product candidate to patients, the potential of competing products, the existence of uncertainty with respect to our ownership of technology, which can exist if there is a challenge to such ownership without regard to the merits of the challenge and industry and market conditions generally.
 The collaborator may also consider alternative product candidates or technologies for similar indications that may be available to collaborate on and whether such a collaboration could be more attractive than the one with us for our product candidate.
 We may also be restricted under future license agreements from entering into agreements on certain terms with potential collaborators.
 Collaborations are complex and time-consuming to negotiate and document.
 In addition, there have been a significant number of recent business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future collaborators.

-We may not be able to negotiate collaborations on a timely basis, on acceptable terms, or at all.
+We may not be able to negotiate additional collaborations on a timely basis, on acceptable terms, or at all.
 If we are unable to do so, we may have to curtail the development of a product candidate, reduce or delay its development program or one or more of our other development programs, delay its potential commercialization or reduce the scope of any sales or marketing activities, or increase our expenditures and undertake development or commercialization activities at our own expense.
 If we elect to increase our expenditures to fund development or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on acceptable terms or at all.
 If we do not have sufficient funds, we may not be able to further develop our product candidates or bring them to market and generate product revenue.